cumtr/NGS_Scripts/README.md

 # NGS_Scripts

-Directory with various scripts to transform, format, and analyses data.
+Directory with various usefull scripts to transform, format, and analyses data.

-### Information about some scripts
+### Informations about the scripts

 Most of them are straitforward and have all the info inside to understand hopw to run them.